-- 3. Public housing redevelopment (PHR) projects: - (a) The Agency may determine that tax credits awarded to PHR projects do not count against some or all of the Principals involved for the purpose of subsection (E)(1) above.
+Public housing redevelopment (PHR) and joint venture (JV) projects:

+(a) The Agency may determine that fifty percent (50%) of the tax credits awarded to PHR or JV projects do not count against some or all of the Principals involved for the purpose of subsection (E)(1) above.
 This determination will be based on the Principal's role in the project(s) and overall development capacity.
 The allowance in this subsection (E)(3)(a) will apply to a maximum of one (1) project per Principal.
-In the event a Principal is involved in multiple PHR projects, this exemption will apply to the one with the smallest award of 9% tax credits. - (b) PHR includes: - (i) buildings to be located on the site of former public housing, - (ii) constructing replacement public housing units, or - (iii) rehabilitation of existing public housing. - 4.
-The Agency may boost the eligible basis of projects awarded in 2009 (excluding those awarded under Section II(A)) by up to 30% if the eligible basis otherwise would be a low percentage of the total development costs due to either of the following: - (a) High land costs because of being in a desirable or commercially valuable location. - (b) Necessity of extensive site preparation and/or off-site costs.
-All such work must be reasonable based on the circumstances.
+In the event a Principal is involved in multiple PHR or JV projects, this exemption will apply to the one with the smallest award of 9% tax credits.

+(b) PHR includes:

+- (i) buildings to be located on the site of former public housing, - (ii) constructing replacement public housing units, or - (iii) rehabilitation of existing public housing. - (c) JV includes projects that involve nonprofit Principal(s) with limited development experience or capacity and the Project would qualify under Section II(D)(1) (the nonprofit set-aside).